-Wings are a wonderful addition to a party, or even a day at where you watching your favorite game.
+Wings are a wonderful addition to a party, game day, or even for dinner.
 I know that I personally love wings in all varieties, my two favorites are garlic buffalo wings, and of course Parmesan garlic wings.
-The lemon pepper wings are for those who want a change, or perhaps you have people that don't like spicy foods.
-I know, that is an impossible thought, but I digress.
+This lemon pepper wings recipe will soon become part of your rotion of fun to make snacks.

 I use a technique that is slightly different than the restaurant, but I feel this method is better for the home cook.
 Some people may think it is difficult to fry chicken or perhaps you want chicken wings that are slightly healthier.
 I like to two a two process method where we start the wings in oil, then transfer them to the oven.
 This has a couple of advantages, you can keep your wings warm until they are ready to be served, and you will know your chicken if fully cooked.